Page title

 For body corporates which are not companies under the Corporations Act 2001 (Cth) the local government will need to consider if the nominator is the equivalent of these positions for that body corporate.
 The nominator may also nominate themselves.

-Finally, in this check, the CEO should establish if the body corporate already has 2 nominees on the roll.
-This is not a basis for rejection; however, the body corporate should confirm its withdrawal of a previous nomination to before they can add any new nominees.
+Finally, check if the body corporate already has two nominees accepted and not expired in the owners and occupiers register.
+This is not a basis for rejection; however, the body corporate should confirm in writing its withdrawal of a previous nomination before the CEO can determine any claim for new nominees.

 In refusing claims due to a failure to satisfy this check, the following reasons should be provided: